OSGeo/gdal/doc/source/drivers/raster/esric.rst

    different color representations.

 -  A cache can exceed the maximum size supported by GDAL, which is INT32_MAX, in either dimension.
-This driver will generate an error when opening such caches.
-Removing the **LODInfo** nodes with the highest **LevelID** from the conf.xml file until the raster size drops below INT32_MAX is a possible workaround, but the highest resolution levels will not be read.
+This driver will ignore resolution levels that exceeds the raster size limit.

 Open options
 ------------